kammoji/btctick/README.md

 ./btctick.sh
 </pre>

-should work in your shell.
+should work in a shell.

 # Manually update to latest: